ykotturi/ykotturi.github.io/_pages/about.md

   - /about.html
 ---

-### I am currently a postdoc in the Human-Computer Interaction Institute at Carnegie Mellon University working with [Jeffrey Bigham](https://www.cs.cmu.edu/~jbigham/).
+### I am currently a postdoc in the Human-Computer Interaction Institute at Carnegie Mellon University, working with [Jeffrey Bigham](https://www.cs.cmu.edu/~jbigham/).

 \\
 I received my Ph.D. from the HCII in 2022 and completed my dissertation, ["Community-Based Approaches to Building Peer Support Systems for Work"](https://ykotturi.github.io/files/ykotturi-hci-phd-2022.pdf) under the supervision of [Chinmay Kulkarni](https://www.cs.cmu.edu/~chinmayk/).